 MCS has developed a number of policy statements and information notes, intended to provide detailed information on some of the more complex issues associated with sustainable fisheries and seafood production.

 Fish sourcing policy for use by businesses

-A link to the MCS Sustainable Fish Sourcing Policy - for use by small and medium sized businesses
+Our Sustainable Fish Sourcing Policy Guidance - for use by small and medium sized businesses

 MCS Sustainable Fish Sourcing Policy Guidance - small and medium sized businesses